PRBEM/IRBEM-extras/kdtree/doc/README.txt

 put the matlab folder second, Matlab/Octave will try to load the .dll/.so file as a MEX file when you call the "kdtree" function, and this won't work.
 In a later rev, I'll rename the .dll and .so something else (like libkdtree.*) so it won't have this name conflict.
+See kdtree_demo.m for an example of using the wrapper.

+3. For IDL users, you'll need to add two folders to your
+path: .../kdtree and .../kdtree/idl.
+See kdtree_demo.pro
+for an example of using the wrapper.

 **** Algorithm ****